 Self-Service BI

 Another fascinating trend is the shift to decentralized analytics, creating opportunities for business users to work with and visualize data without requiring IT expert involvement.
+Self service analytics empowers end-users to independently analyze data and create custom dashboards and reports, eliminating the need for IT to mediate every request.
 This speeds up decision-making across the board and promotes data literacy.

-Our company has hands-on experience in designing and deploying advanced self-service business intelligence ecosystems with embedded analytics for global clients, visualizing governed data layers with intuitive dashboards.
+Our company has hands-on experience in designing and deploying advanced self-service BI ecosystems with embedded analytics for global clients, visualizing governed data layers with intuitive dashboards.
 We also conduct extensive training sessions for our clients’ employees to maximize the effectiveness of our solutions.

 Augmented Analytics